rseah145/smw-term2/lesson_6/Theory.md

 Finally, data is encrypted with integrity check (<b>optional</b>) at the NIC of the sending PC as it is formatted into an IP packet

 <br>

+Reminder
+* Authentication Header (AH) – is a packet level authentication protocol to ensure the data integrity of the exchanged packets
+* Encapsulating Security Payload(ESP) – is another packet level protocol which provides both encryption and integrity check features to protect the data packets